So, you’re heading to the land down under and Melbourne’s on your hit list? As it should be!

 - Step back in time at the Old Melbourne Gaol.

-– Stop and smell the roses at the Royal Botanic Gardens Victoria.
+- Stop and smell the roses at the magnificent Royal Botanic Gardens Victoria.

 - Take a cruise along the Yarra River.

-Home to a number of backpacker hostels and affordable hotels, South Melbourne is our top pick for where to stay in Melbourne for one night – or if you’re on a budget.
-Throughout the neighbourhood, you’ll find an array of Melbourne accommodation options that offer comfortable, clean and safe beds at a great price.
+Home to a number of affordable hotels, South Melbourne is my top pick for where to stay in Melbourne if you’re on a budget.
+You’ll find an array of Melbourne accommodation options that offer comfortable, clean and safe beds at a great price.

 Things to See and Do in South Melbourne